natdosan/natdosan.github.io/recipes_predictor.md

 - **Algorithm Chosen**: We chose a Random Forest Classifier because of its ability to handle imbalanced data and prevent overfitting in comparison to decision trees.

 - We used GridSearchCV with a different number of folds ranging from 5 to 10 to find the optimal hyperparameters.
+You can see the defined functions we used and some of the hyperparameters used as well, though we commented out this code since it takes a long time to run and we already found the optimal hyperparameters.

 - **Hyperparameters**: The optimal hyperparameters we found were a **max_depth** = 100, **n_estimators** = 300, **max_features** = 'sqrt' / 3.